Who we are (Data Controller)

 Due to the nature of the internet, as soon as you visit a website, our server takes a record of your IP address, which is personal data, even if, as a website, we cannot identify you using that element alone.
 The reasons behind collecting your IP address, in addition to the date and time of your connection and the storing of said data in special files called log files, are the following:

-- Our legitimate interest to process these data is to safeguard our network, information, and services from random events, malicious events, or hacking attacks, that may set the availability, authenticity, integrity, and confidentiality of data transferred through that network in danger, and in order to state or exercise our legal rights.
+Our legitimate interest in processing this data is to safeguard our network, information, and services from random events, malicious events, or hacking attacks, that may set the availability, authenticity, integrity, and confidentiality of data transferred through that network in danger, and in order to state or exercise our legal rights.

-- On the other hand, we have a legitimate interest to store these data, as the protection of your data from malicious users is our priority and our duty.
+On the other hand, we have a legitimate interest to store this data, as the protection of your data from malicious users is our priority and our duty.
 Moreover, according to current legislation, we may have to provide said data to the authorities, under strict terms and conditions.

 2B.
 Data that you provide us